excellenteasy/bradypodion/CONTRIBUTING.md

 > Convention over Configuration

 The build process relies on conventions.
-You need to create a `less` folder within a directive.
+You need to create a new folder within [modules/styles](modules/styles), like so `modules/styles/$modulestype/$modulename`.

-`modules/directives/*/less/`
-There is a special treatment for these files.
+There is a special treatment for files within those folders.
 * `general.less`: Contains general styles for your directive.
 * `$platform.less`(android|ios|ios7): Contains platform specific styles.

 NOTE: Platforms will be namespaced whenever you build more than one.

-`modules/directives/*/less/$platform.less`
+So the rules in this imaginary file (`modules/styles/$modulestype/$modulename/$platform.less`)…

 ```less
 bg-button {